Color, 1987, 107 mins. 28 secs. / 95 mins. 96 secs.

 Anchor Bay's limited edition of 30,000 units offers a double-disc set of Opera with the CD soundtrack.
 The second disc incorporates the complete Simonetti score (previously available only on vinyl from Cinevox) as well as the two heavy metal songs by Steel Grave.
 However, the opera Operaselections from the original album have been dropped in favor of the Daemonia "Opera" theme remix (also featured as a music video on the first disc), accompanied by the Rollerball Daemonia cue from their earlier albums and Simonetti's overused "I'll Take the Night" song from The Versace Murders.
 An earlier CD from Cinevox containing the Brian Eno cues and other musical odds and ends was once the standard out there but, in more recent years, has become quite a bit more scarce in favor of multiple editions of the Simonetti score.

-A fascinating pair of alternate audio versions of Opera can be heard on the UK DVD release from Arrow, which has only marginal text extras but is nevertheless an essential part of any Argento digital library.
-Featuring equally flat image quality and similar scope framing (16:9) to the Anchor Bay presentation, the DVD contains the original dub track with Barberini's prissier voice, which fits far more organically into the soundtrack.
+A fascinating pair of alternate audio versions of Opera could be heard on the UK DVD release from Arrow, featuring equally flat image quality and identical framing to the Anchor Bay presentation, with the first disc release of the original dub track heard at Cannes with Barberini's prissier voice (which fits far more organically into the soundtrack).
 Note that the music mix is also slightly different, Operafeaturing yet another variation on the radio music during the first eye-taping scene.
-Best of all, the DVD contains the original Italian audio in a very robust surround presentation which even outclasses the Italian DVD.
-The front and rear speakers are the most active of any available mix, and the disc also includes optional English subtitles, making Operathis the first legitimate subtitled edition of the film's most satisfying aural rendition.
+That DVD contains the original Italian audio in a very robust presentation which even outclasses the Italian DVD.
+The front and rear speakers are the most active of any available mix, and the disc also includes optional English subtitles, making this the first legitimate subtitled edition.
 Completists will also note that only the Italian version concludes with a male narrator relating most of Betty's pro-nature speech at the end, though it's still translated in the first person for some reason.
 (The subtitles appear to be translated from the Italian track, not transcribed from the English one.)
 Several passages of music in the Italian version are nonexistent in both English ones; for example, during Ian Charleson's bedroom conversation with his girlfriend in which they read the early newspaper reviews, Simonetti's "Crows" can be heard playing on the radio in the background, and Betty's stroll through several hallways of red curtains after the air duct sequence and Ian Charleson's Hamlet reverie are accompanied quite audibly by Simonetti's "Confusion."
-In the English version, both scenes are severely muted down in the sound mix.
-Also in the Italian version, an ironic song gurgles on the radio during Betty's first needle experience, though here the only music during the scene is a barely audible Brian Eno piece.
-For PAL-friendly viewers, the UK disc offers an invaluable opportunity to evaluate Argento's masterpiece in two different incarnations, both effective and worthy of enjoyment on their own terms.
-(Note that the packaging advertises the film under its Terror at the Opera title, an alteration also made to the otherwise intact Italian opening credits.)
+In the English version, both scenes are severely muted down in the sound mix to the point of invisibility.
+Also in the Italian version, an ironic song gurgles on the radio during Betty's first needle experience, though here the only music during Operathe scene is a barely audible Brian Eno piece.

-At the end of 2018, the film made its U.K. Blu-ray debut from Cult Films (an affiliate of Shameless) with a few new twists of its own as a dual-format, numbered slipcase edition.
-(A general release version is slated for January of 2019.)
+At the end of Opera2018, the film made its U.K. Blu-ray debut from Cult Films (an affiliate of Shameless) with a few new twists of its own as a dual-format, numbered slipcase edition followed by a general release option in 2019.
 Working from the same HD scan, the release is touted as being timed to match Argento's personal print.
 (It is also listed as being Region B, but the Blu-ray seems to play without issue in Region A players.)
 Image quality is extremely impressive and compares well with the U.S. release, with framing shifted slightly upward and some (but not all) scenes looking a few notches brighter.
 Thankfully it sticks closer to the richer, darker appearance than the sickly German release, which is good news all around.
 Audio is presented in LPCM 2.0 stereo English (general release version) and Italian options with optional English subtitles translated directly from the Italian track for the first time (so that last scene's narration finally makes sense).
 Both tracks are clean and have solid channel separation.
 The extras kick off with "Opera Backstage" (44m33s), a terrific batch of raw, VHS-shot footage from the production.
 Snippets of this have turned up in documentaries and featurettes over the years, but it's great to see the entire thing complete with extensive coverage of the opera house raven attack, the murder of McNamara, the library conflagration, and the attack on Betty's apartment.
-"Aria of Fear" (40m14s) features Argento discussing the film in ever more positive terms ("the one I love the most") and explaining how opera (particularly Verdi) has played a pivotal role in many of his films like Inferno and Phantom of the Opera.
+"Aria of Fear" (40m14s) Operafeatures Argento discussing the film in ever more positive terms ("the one I love the most") and explaining how opera (particularly Verdi) has played a pivotal role in many of his films like Inferno and Phantom of the Opera.
 Finally a restoration process demo (8m38s) shows before and after comparisons of the final version versus the original open aperture scan of the Super 35 elements, complete with those shots of a "nude" Betty in her underwear.

 CULT FILMS (U.K.) BLU-RAY